Click to open network menu

 Improved Carousels

-Carousels may occasionally give more than simply a champion and one item, whether due to the effects of portals or the unique game mode you have chosen.
-They can also provide entire items, emblems, and other items.
+Carousels may occasionally give more than simply a champion and one item, whether due to the effects of portals or the unique Encounters.
+They can also provide entire items, emblems, and other things.

 Forcing the carousel